-One of our client’s expressed how her great-great-grandfather used his life insurance policy in the 1890s to access money so he could found a cigar company—Finck’s Cigar company.
+One of our client’s expressed how her great-great-grandfather used his life insurance policy in the 1890s to access money so he could start a cigar company—Finck’s Cigar company.
 This company is still in business today.
 Read about the details here: How the founder of Finck’s Cigar Company self-financed himself into business with a loan from his life insurance policy.

-Even the former Vice President has taken advantage of the infinite banking concept.
-Read this financial statement released by the White House in May of 2012 and understand that former Vice President Joe Biden is using his MassMutual Participating Whole Life Insurance Policies similar to what the Infinite Banking Concept (aka Becoming Your Own Banker) outlines.
+Current U.S. President Joe Biden has also used whole insurance.
+Read this financial statement released by the White House in May of 2012 and understand that President Joe Biden (then Vice-President) has taken policy loans against his MassMutual Participating Whole Life Insurance Policies similar to what the Infinite Banking Concept (aka Becoming Your Own Banker) outlines.

 So is infinite banking a scam, a Ponzi scheme or a fraud?
-No. Yet is IBC the best way, or the only way as some claim it to be, of taking advantage of this age old phenomena which allows you to collateralize the cash value build up in participating whole life insurance and use it to self-finance other investments, projects and purchases?
-The answer to that is a very definite NO!
+No. Yet is IBC the best way, or the only way as some claim it to be, of taking advantage of this established strategy which allows you to collateralize the cash value in participating whole life insurance and use it to self-finance other investments, projects and purchases?
+The answer to this question is also a definite No.

-At the same time owning participating whole life insurance will enhance your financial game and therefore we do design and sell the policies which will help you accomplish that.
+We are not here just to sell you a life insurance policy.
+At the same time owning participating whole life insurance will enhance most people’s sustainable wealth, therefore we do design and sell the policies which will help you accomplish this.